JamesLauer/iss-weather-pipeline/README.md

 * AWS_REGION: enter your region
 * AWS_ACCOUNT_ID: enter your AWS account id

 5. Go to https://www.n2yo.com/login/register/ and register for an N2YO account.
-Once registered, log in to get your api license key.
+Once registered, log in to get your API license key.
 Take note of this key because we'll be using it later.
 6. Go to https://home.openweathermap.org/users/sign_up and register for an OpenWeather account.
-Once registered, sign in to get your api license key for the free plan.
+Once registered, sign in to get your API license key for the free plan.
 Take note of this key because we'll be using it later.
 7. Go to your AWS accounts console, search Secrets Manager and then go to the console page.
 Store a new secret then click on "Other type of secret".
 Under"Key/value pairs", enter the following secrets.
 Note that the names must be the SAME as shown below.
 If not then delete the secret and enter again.

-* n2yo_api_key: enter your N2YO api key.
+* n2yo_api_key: enter your N2YO API key.
 Take note of the secret at the end of the Secret ARN because we'll be using it later (it should look something like n2yo_api_key-G86fg1)
-* openweather_api_key: enter your OpenWeather api key.
+* openweather_api_key: enter your OpenWeather API key.
 Take note of the secret at the end of the Secret ARN because we'll be using it later (it should look something like openweather_api_key-Fh43ik)

 8. Go to the GitHub Actions workflow template at .github/workflows/actions-pipeline.yaml and change the following "env" parameters at the top,